-Ah, June.
-Summer is finally here, so what better time to head out into the garden, Darlac tools at the ready, to grow some brand new plants in the sun?
-There is endless fun to be had in the garden for the entire family during those blissful summer months, whether you’re growing vibrant blooms of flower plants or fresh produce for family recipes.
+Summer is finally on our doorstep, so what better time to head out into the garden, Darlac tools at the ready, to grow some brand-new plants in the sun?
+There is endless fun to be had in the garden for the entire family during those blissful summer months, whether you're growing from seed, vibrant flower plants, or fresh produce for family recipes.

-Here at Fothergill’s, we’ve got plenty of suggestions for what to plant in June in the UK to keep you and your family out in the summer sun.
-We’ll also walk you through some essential gardening tasks for June to keep in mind and maintain your garden through until autumn.
+Here at Fothergill's, we've got plenty of suggestions for what to plant in June to get you and your family out in the summer sun.
+We'll also walk you through some essential gardening tasks to keep in mind and maintain your garden until autumn arrives.
 Take a look now.

 Vegetable Plants